 With her health restored, Barton was able to pursue in earnest the formation of what was originally called the “American Association of the Red Cross.” the formal organization occurred in Washington, D. C. on May 21, 1881.
 Three months later, on August 22nd, in Dansville’s Lutheran Church, the nation’s first local chapter of the American Red Cross was organized.
 Among the charter members were several members of the Jackson family, Dr. Austin, and Frederick and Emma Hartman Noyes (whose Elizabeth Street home would later become the headquarters of Chapter No. 1).
 Just a few weeks later they would be hard at work on their first relief missions, sending supplies to victims of a devastating Michigan forest fire.

-Clara Barton would continue to call Dansville her home for another five years; but with her Red Cross work taking her away from Dansville for increasingly longer periods, she reluctantly decided to bid adieu to the village that restored her health and vigor. this she did on March 15, 1886, and she would never see Dansville again.
-Her final years were spent in her Glen Echo residence in Maryland (hence her inclusion in that states’s Hall of Fame).
+Clara Barton would continue to call Dansville her home for another five years; but with her Red Cross work taking her away from Dansville for increasingly longer periods, she reluctantly decided to bid adieu to the village that restored her health and vigor.
+Her increasingly busy workload made a Dansville residency too impractical for her and established a permanent residence in Washington, D.C.
+Regretful Dansvillians held a farewell reception at the Presbyterian Church on February 24.
+“Your pretty town has given me back my strength”, she told the villagers.
+Then on March 15 she boarded an eastbound Lackawanna train, which afforded her a last scenic view of the town in the valley she would never see again.
+Her final years were spent in her Glen Echo residence in Maryland (hence her inclusion in that states Hall of Fame).